Welcome to the Research Directorate website for the South Western Sydney Local Health District (SWSLHD).

 What is the difference between Low Risk and Greater than Low Risk?

 See our presentation slides which summarises the requirements of the National Statement in regard to this.
-Essentially, if your project involves a vulnerable group as per the National Statement (examples are children, ATSI, refugees, those without capacity, etc) then the project will be low risk.
+Essentially, if your project involves a vulnerable group as per the National Statement (examples are children, ATSI, refugees, those without capacity, etc) then the project will be greater than low risk.
 Clinical trials are also greater than low risk.

 NOTE: your project will be reviewed in the SAME way – i.e. obtaining a low risk ethics approval is not easier than a greater than low risk ethics approval.
 The same requirements of the National Statement apply.
 The only thing that is different, is the submission process.
 Greater than low risk projects are required to be submitted to full HREC meetings as per the National Statement, and therefore we require the HREA to be submitted by a closing date to allow for the Agenda and documents to be circulated to SWSLHD HREC prior to the meeting date (see dates HERE).
 Low risk HREA do not have closing dates, so can be submitted at any time.
 This is the only difference.